-By contrast, nursing home capacity declined between 2022-24 as well as occupancy levels, as illustrated by the chart on the right above, having experienced fluctuation.
+By contrast, nursing home capacity declined between 2022-24 as well as occupancy levels having experienced fluctuation.
 Base fee levels for nursing homes have been increased significantly by the council over the last three years but some Doncaster nursing home providers have advised of insufficient incentives to support people with the most complex care and treatment needs.
 The NHS Doncaster Integrated Care Board has been working to stabilise this provision with Council support and this remains a priority.